samathakuraparthi/JourneyPlanner/README.md

 ## Known issues
- - Test may fail if the journy planner returns differnt results for the given search criteria.
-That is an expected behviour since we are testing a live system
+ - Test may fail if the journey planner returns different results for the given search criteria.
+That is expected behavior since we are testing a live system
- - Scenario 5 Looks like a bug or an expected behaviour if we search one time the recent tab is not showing any results.
-So in the test we are searching two times to see Recent tab data
+ - Scenario 5 Looks like a bug or an expected behavior if we search one time the recent tab is not showing any results.
+So in the test, we are searching two times to see the Recent tab data